pristyan/mvvm-livedata-room/README.md

 #### Design Pattern
 >**MVVM + LiveData.**
 >
 >I used MVP since 2017.
 But, for this project, I'm trying to use MVVM.
-I started to learn this design pattern since early November of this year.
+I started to learn for the implementation of this design pattern since 2 days ago.
 So, this is the first project that I use MVVM design pattern.

 #### Dummy Data